primus/primus/README.md

 var primus = new Primus(server, { parser: 'JSON' });
 ```

 All parsers have an `async` interface for error handling.
-If you don't have an
+If you don't have a
 pre-existing server where you want or can attach your Primus server to you can
 also use the `Primus.createServer` convenience method.
 The `createServer method
 will automatically:

 - Setup a HTTP, HTTPS or SPDY server for you on the given port number.
 - Setup your Primus server with the given configuration.
 - Listen on the HTTP, HTTPS, SPDY server.
-- Attach an `primus.on('connection')` listener.
+- Attach a `primus.on('connection')` listener.
 - Return the created Primus instance.

 ```js